ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/at-command-manual.md

 :::tip NOTE
 - `AT_PARAM_ERROR` is returned when setting wrong or malformed value.
--  In this case, the default value is 0 = 125 kHz.
+-  In this case, the default value is 0 = 125&nbsp;kHz.
 :::

 [Back](#content)

 ### AT+PCR